Baby Bottle Gear

 - 12 burp cloths, receiving blankets, or clean cloth diapers

 Yes.
 In the past, some people worried about the safety of baby bottles made with bisphenol A (BPA), a chemical used to make hardened plastic.
 The FDA banned the use of BPA in 2012 from baby bottles and sippy cups.

-- Do sterilize new glass baby bottles and new nipples by putting them in boiling water for five minutes Afterward, you can wash bottles in the dishwasher -- which cleans better than hand-washing them -- or wash by hand with hot, soapy water and rinse well.
+You may want to sterilize new glass baby bottles and new nipples by putting them in boiling water for 5 minutes Afterward, you can wash bottles in the dishwasher, which cleans better than hand-washing them, or wash by hand with hot, soapy water and rinse well.

-- Do replace baby bottles and nipples if you find a certain set just doesn’t agree with baby’s needs.
+2. Do replace baby bottles and nipples if you find a certain set just doesn’t agree with your baby’s needs.

-- Don’t buy a baby bottle warmer unless you really want one.
+6. Don’t buy a baby bottle warmer unless you really want one.
 Standing a baby bottle in a glass of hot water for a few minutes is easier and less expensive.
-Remember not to heat your baby’s bottle directly in the microwave, which can create hot spots in the liquid, because microwaves don't heat evenly.
+Also, don't heat your baby’s bottle in the microwave.
+That can create hot spots in the liquid, because microwaves don't heat evenly.